iacopoerpichini/passiveThermostatNotifier/README.md

 <img src="https://github.com/iacopoerpichini/passiveThermostatNotifier/blob/master/img/animation.gif" height="240" width="320">

 #### Telegram bot
-This allows users to get real time information about temperature and humidity and to select a bound of desired temperature to change the color of the bulb.
+The bot allows users to get real-time information about temperature and humidity.
+Furthermore, it is also possible to select the desired temperature bound to change the bulb color.
-By default the temperature bounds are set on [16,24] Celsius degree.
+By default, temperature bounds are set on [16,24] Celsius degree.
 The bulb turns to red slowly if the temperature is higher than 24 degree and turns blue if is lower than 16 degree.
 It is also possible to notify people near the sensor with a buzzer.